ShamonMA/SOFTWARE-ARCHITECTURE-PATTERNS/README.md

 | **Feature-rich / Team-based** | High maintenance/merging | **Vertical Slice Architecture** | Extreme feature autonomy, but risks minor duplication. |
 | **Massive / Distributed** | Deployment bottlenecks | **Microservices with CQRS** | Independent scaling, but high operational complexity. |

----

-### Understanding the Architecture
-To better understand how these systems are structured, review these visual representations: